-I will admit, I struggle with self control when it comes to food.
+I will admit, I struggle with self-control when it comes to food.
 I always have.
-Thanks to my husband, my diet and food behavior has radically changed from what it used to be, and I possess far more self control around food than I used to.
+Thanks to my husband, my diet in motherhood and my food behavior has radically changed from what it used to be, and I possess far more self-control around food than I used to.

 Just the same, when we were expecting my daughter, the idea of leaving my full-time job to stay home all day every day once she was born (all alone with a fridge and a pantry full of food …) was a little scary for me.